arkime/arkime-test-data/README.md

-# arkime-test-data
-static test data files
+This repo contains frozen in time or fake versions of supporting test data for our test suite.